 Pioneers of healthcare for Yiben, Nurses Adama Barrie and Tenneh Manseray both speak the local language and have been happily embraced by the community.

 Yiben is officially included in the national staffing, medical supply chain and referral system.
-Recently-added birthing rooms mean that the women of this area now birth in a clinic – their own local clinic under the care of trained midwives and supported by the traditional birth attendant from their own communities.
+The women of this area now birth in a clinic – their own local clinic under the care of trained midwives and supported by the traditional birth attendant from their own communities.

-The nurses deliver maternal and child services, family planning support, national immunisation and prevention programs, treatments for common ailments – particularly malaria, pneumonia and diarrhoea, and referral services.
+The nurses deliver maternal and child services, family planning support, national immunisation and prevention programs, treatments for common ailments – particularly malaria, pneumonia and diarrhea, and referral services.

 The clinic is overseen by the Community Health Officer at the Fadugu Health Centre under the District Medical Team.